kavehbc/market-forecast/README.md

 > As of today (`30 May 2021`), this Docker Image is not compatible with `Apple M1 Silicon`.
 > Instead, the source code can be run using `conda` on `Rosetta 2`.

-## Github Repo
+## GitHub Repo
-This project is open-source, and it is available on Github at [https://github.com/kavehbc/market-analyzer](https://github.com/kavehbc/market-analyzer).
+This project is open-source, and it is available on GitHub at [https://github.com/kavehbc/market-analyzer](https://github.com/kavehbc/market-analyzer).

 ## Usage Tracking
 ### User Hits/Views